giacbrd/SmartPipeline/docs/usage.rst

                     "text": text,
                     "id": hash(text)
                 })
-                item.set_metadata('count', self._counter)
+                item.metadata['count'] = self._counter
                 return item

 Defining your stages
 --------------------

-A stage is also defined as a class and created when added to a pipeline.
+A stage is a subclass of :class:`.Stage` or :class:`.BatchStage`.

-The stage method :meth:`.Stage.process` (or :meth:`.BatchStage.process_batch`) is where the actual item data processing happens.
+The actual item data processing happens in the stage method :meth:`.Stage.process`, or :meth:`.BatchStage.process_batch` for lists of items.

 A stage receives a single item and returns it, enriched with stage computations.
 A batch stage, instead, processes multiple items at once.
-This is useful when the computation can exploit handling more data instead of single items, e.g.: on a HTTP API that accepts lists of values, one would benefit by making less calls;
+This is useful when the computation can exploit handling more data together, e.g.: on a HTTP API that accepts lists of values, one would benefit by making less calls;
-on a machine learning model that is optimized for predicting multiple samples.
+on a machine learning model that is optimized for predicting on multiple samples.

 Concurrent stages will call the method on different subsets of the data flow, concurrently.